vue-styleguidist/vue-styleguidist/docs/VueCLI3doc.md

 # Use with the cli 3

-With vue cli 3 devs can create a working environment in minutes.
+With Vue CLI 3, developers can now create a working environment in minutes.
 Just do `vue create myProject` and you are ready to code VueJs.
+Better, it can help you get started with styleguidist.

 ## Install

-The vue environment created comes with its own set of features.
-If you want to add `styleguidist` to the mix just do
+To add `styleguidist` to the mix just do in your app's directory.

 ```sh
 vue add styleguidist
 ```

 Vue Styleguidist will configure itself and add a couple examples to get you started.
-It will immediately set up the webpack config, Hot Module Reloading and a nice styleguide for you to use.
-You can still modify the `styleguide.config.js` to make the styleguide look even better.
+It will immediately set up the webpack config, Hot Module Reloading and a sample styleguide for you to browse.
+You can modify the `styleguide.config.js` to make the styleguide look like what's needed.

-> **Note** If you wish to use `styleguidist` with the CLI but without the plugin, it is possible.
+> **Note** If you wish to use `styleguidist` with the CLI but without the plugin, it is not impossible.
 Just install `styleguidist` normally.
+It is not officially supported though.
 >
 > You might have to remove the HMR from the CLI yourself as it conflicts with styleguidists HMR.
 You might just end up on an infinite HMR loop.
 See [issue 290](https://github.com/vue-styleguidist/vue-styleguidist/issues/290)